okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-provisioning-integration/prepare-api/index.md

 - [Basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication)
 - A custom HTTP header

-After a user successfully authorizes Okta using OAuth 2.0, the authorization server of your app will redirect the user back to Okta, with either an authorization code or an access token.
+If you are using OAuth 2.0, then after successfully authorizing Okta to use your SCIM API, the authorization server of your app will redirect the user back to Okta, with either an authorization code or an access token.

 Okta requires that all SCIM applications in the OIN catalog support all of the following [redirect URIs](https://tools.ietf.org/html/rfc6749#section-3.1.2):